samsoedien/project-Y/README.md

 - Add status codes for each response
 - End each controller exports with return
 - Conduct unit testing
+- Look into express validator differences between check and body methods
+- Decide on seperating responses for validation specific errors

 TODO FRONTEND: